miguelbeca/MedicareCharges/README.md

 ![Healthcare spending per capita](http://www.commonwealthfund.org/~/media/images/publications/issue-brief/2015/oct/squires_oecd_exhibit_02.png?la=en)

-(Image source: ['U.S. Health Care from a Global Perspective'] (http://www.commonwealthfund.org/publications/issue-briefs/2015/oct/us-health-care-from-a-global-perspective), The Commonwealth Fund)
+(Image source: ['U.S. Health Care from a Global Perspective'](http://www.commonwealthfund.org/publications/issue-briefs/2015/oct/us-health-care-from-a-global-perspective), The Commonwealth Fund)

 In light of this, I sought to analyze existing public data related to healthcare costs and charges as a starting point for a possible project on this subject.

 # Data Gathering

-The [Centers for Medicare & Medicaid Services] (https://www.cms.gov/) (CMS) is the federal agency in charge of administering Medicare, Medicaid, Children’s Health Insurance Program (CHIP), and the Health Insurance Marketplace.
+The [Centers for Medicare & Medicaid Services](https://www.cms.gov/) (CMS) is the federal agency in charge of administering Medicare, Medicaid, Children’s Health Insurance Program (CHIP), and the Health Insurance Marketplace.
 The agency is a part of the Department of Health and Human Services (HHS).

 As part of its mandate to "make our healthcare system more transparent, affordable, and accountable" , CMS has begun making several data sets public based on the data that it collects from physicians and healthcare facilities from all over the United States.
 Amongst the many data sets which are made available by CMS, we can find data related to [Medicare payments] (https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/index.html) in several categories, such as data on Physician charges (i.e. doctor's appointments, medical procedures, etc.), Inpatient charges (i.e.: hospital admissions), Outpatient charges (i.e.: emergency services, outpatient surgery, etc.) and Part D charges (Medicare's drug prescription program).